Home / Blog / Product Knowledge / Understanding Toilet Flush Systems: A Comprehensive Guide

 If you plan to add a bidet, consider how it will integrate with your flush system.
 Some toilets with built-in bidets are designed to work seamlessly with specific flush systems.

-• Integrated Bidet Systems: These often come with advanced flushing mechanisms and controls that are designed to enhance user comfort and hygiene.
+• Integrated Bidet Systems: These smart toilets often come with advanced flushing mechanisms and controls that are designed to enhance user comfort and hygiene.

 • Separate Bidet Add-Ons: Ensure that the existing toilet can accommodate the plumbing and space requirements for a bidet.